Print is Not Dead

+Does print matter?
 Is print advertising dead?
 Do people still read magazines?

 We still see ads in magazines and newspapers, don’t we?
 Well, that means print advertising is still alive and it still works.

-Generally, we sense the digital world with our eyes meaning that only one out of five main human senses is in play here (except for video format where hearing is also added).
+Generally, we sense the digital world with our eyes, meaning that only one out of five main human senses is in play here.
+Digital is not possible to touch and smell … yet.

-And this is where print wins.
+This is where print matters.

 Note: Neuromarketing is a scientific method that helps to explore the respondent’s subconscious response as opposed to conscious answers to survey questions.
 This method helps to understand the actual activity deep in the brain which leads to more reliable data.

+As can be clearly seen, digital advertising lacks some important sensory and emotional factors that print offers.
 Print simply establishes more emotional and natural contact with the reader.

 More sense means more channels for ads to transmit the message into the consumer’s conscious and/or subconscious mind.

-Consumers Trust Print Ads and Other Traditional Advertising Channels More
+Why Print Matters: Consumers Trust Print Ads and Other Traditional Advertising Channels More

 Data Source: MarketingSherpa